 Another important chart shows when your followers are most active on Instagram – this is very important when you wish to find the best time to post your content.
 The average post longevity on Instagram is around 48 hours.

 Whether you’re a seasoned pro or you’re just starting your Instagram marketing adventure, it’s mandatory to know all these metrics.
-While Instagram Insights is a free tool, you can always expand your analytical skills by using different social media softwares.
+While Instagram Insights is a free tool, you can always expand your analytical skills by using different social media software.

 For more Instagram knowledge, check out our other articles: